dryajov/ethereum-sync/fast-deterministic-sync.md

 ## Retrieving only leafs (accounts and storage keys)

 In general, this should "just work" for leaf nodes as apposed to full sub-tries as well.
 But it does assume that the clients can effectively retrieve accounts and storage keys based on prefixes.
+By this I mean that, if the node stores the accounts and optionally storage keys on some fast cache, that there is a way of quickly retrieving them from that cash based on prefixes without loosing the optimizations of the cache.

 ## The actual protocol